ricardogalvez/logogogo/readme.md

 Much done and initialized
 * gulp set up
 * theme set up
-* using some cool viewport based units sass mixin(s) & a media query mixin the latter developed by Eduardo Boucas (@eduardoboucas) & Hugo Giraudel (@hugogiraudel) & the former by Eduardo Boucas.
+* using some cool viewport based units sass mixin(s) & a media query mixin.
+The latter developed by Eduardo Boucas (@eduardoboucas) & Hugo Giraudel (@hugogiraudel) & the former by Eduardo Boucas.